datalogism/ReadingsNotes/Articles/2022_01_13_Rebel_navigli_cabot.md

 ## The REBEL model

-BART-Large as base model
+* Must be fine tuned on relation extraction task and relation classification (with few epochs)

+Based on BART-Large

 using the translation task training

-input : sentence with entities  / set of triplets of relation
+> input : sentence with entities
+> transling it into a set of triples that refers to relations (that can not appears in the sentences)

 Triplet linearisation reversble process for enabling relations in text  : minimise nb of token encoded